|The Luxuriant Flowing Hair Club for Scientists (LFHCfS)

 HISTORICAL HONORARY MEMBERS

-Many scientists with luxurient flowing hair made their contribution to science before the LFHCfS was founded.
+Many scientists with luxuriant flowing hair made their contribution to science before the LFHCfS was founded.

 For their memory, we offer this page of Historical Honorary Members

-Members and Non-Members alike may find it useful to know about a few organizations and resources relating to luxurient flowing hair.
+Members and Non-Members alike may find it useful to know about a few organizations and resources relating to luxuriant flowing hair.

 - The European Hair Research Society

 - Shampoo Market Forecasts, November 2013 (collected industry reports)